PMET-public/module-data-install/README.md

 **position** - Optional, Numeric.
 Indicates the position of the attribute within the Attribute Group

-**attribute\_set** - Carriage return delimited list of Attribute Sets that the Attribute will be added to.
+**attribute\_set** - Optional.
+Carriage return delimited list of Attribute Sets that the Attribute will be added to.
 Sets will be created as needed based on the Default set.
 If no value is given, the Attribute will be added to the Default set.

+**only\_update\_sets** - Optional Value=Y. Only requires attribute\_code.
+This would be flagged in the case where the only action is to add an attribute to a set.
+Most likely usage would be for assigning default system attributes to a set.

 ### Reviews
 *File Name* - reviews.csv